lvc0107/CONAE_WRF_CHIMERE/README_tutorial.md

 Now we want to get INTO that container that we have just built.
 When we issue the following `docker run` command (takes a few seconds to do), note that your command line prompt changes after you issue this command:
 ```
-docker   run   -it   --name   teachme   wrf_tutorial   /bin/tcsh
+docker run -it --name wrf_chi_container1 wrf_chimere /bin/tcsh
 ```

 You are now in _CONTAINER LAND_.
-You are running an instance of the "wrf_tutorial" container (we just built it above).
+You are running an instance of the "wrf_chimere" image (we just built it above).
 We could "run" the container externally, but we prefer that introductory students interact with the source code interactively from within the container.
-You have named your container instance "teachme".
+You have named your container instance "wrf_chi_container1".
 Your default shell is /bin/tcsh, which you could easily switch to /bin/bash from the docker command.

 When you do an `ls -ls` from within the container, you see something like:
 ```
 [wrfuser@efee06a6d22f ~]$ ls -ls
-total 24
+total 28
-4 drwxr-sr-x  2 wrfuser wrf 4096 Nov 30 20:52 netcdf_links
+4 drwxr-sr-x  9 wrfuser wrf 4096 Sep 22 23:30 WPS
-4 drwxr-sr-x  7 wrfuser wrf 4096 Nov 10 00:13 WPS
+4 drwsr-sr-x  3 wrfuser wrf 4096 Sep 22 23:30 WPS_GEOG
-4 drwsr-sr-x 31 wrfuser wrf 4096 Nov 30 20:51 WPS_GEOG
+4 drwxr-sr-x 22 wrfuser wrf 4096 Sep 22 23:31 WRF
-4 drwxr-sr-x 22 wrfuser wrf 4096 Nov  9 23:55 WRF
+4 drwxr-sr-x  2 wrfuser wrf 4096 Sep 22 00:17 davegill
-4 drwsr-sr-x  2 wrfuser wrf 4096 Nov 30 20:52 wrfinput
+4 drwxr-sr-x  5 wrfuser wrf 4096 Sep 22 23:31 libs
-4 drwxr-sr-x  3 wrfuser wrf 4096 Jan 22  2014 WRF_NCL_scripts
+4 drwsr-sr-x  2 wrfuser wrf 4096 Sep 22 23:31 wrfinput
-0 drwxr-xr-x  2 wrfuser wrf   68 Nov 30 20:57 wrfoutput
+4 drwsr-sr-x  2 wrfuser wrf 4096 Sep 21 23:11 wrfoutput
 ```

 The WPS source code (WPS directory), the WRF source code (WRF directory), the WPS geographic/static data (WPS_GEOG), and the GRIB2 data (wrfinput directory) are all here.
 Also, the namelists for the tutorial case that are consistent with the grib data are included in the wrfinput directory.
 There is quite a bit of data in this container which is why we recommend that you issue the `docker build` command in a location with a fast internet.